 All Music majors must maintain continuous enrollment in class piano (MU 157/158, 257/258) until they pass the piano proficiency requirements through the successful completion of MU 258 or by passing the final piano proficiency exam with a minimum score of 85%.
 The final piano proficiency exam may be taken before the completion of the MU 258 only during the first and last week of each semester.
-Students not successfully passing this exam during the first week of classes are required to pass the class piano section in which they are enrolled with a grade of C or higher to be eligible to take the final piano proficiency exam at the conclusion of the semester.
+Students not successfully passing this exam during the first week of classes are required to pass the class piano proficiency exam at the conclusion of the semester.
 Candidates for the Bachelor of Music Education degree must pass the final piano proficiency exam by the end of the semester preceding student teaching.